fbpx

 7. Delayed or Insufficient Payments

-Repeated delays in receiving payments or partial payments that do not match the agreed-upon amount can signal issues with handling your claim.
+Repeated delays in receiving payments or partial payments that do not match the agreed-upon amount can signal issues in handling your claim.
 If payments are consistently less than expected or not timely, it may be a sign of underpayment.

 8. Unexplained Deductions or Reductions